SamEdgemon/Baseball/Blog1_SlashStats/index.md

 If Chadwick’s box score was the seed, the slash line is the modern tree that grew from it.

 When Chadwick was creating box scores and calculating batting averages it was with a very manual process.
 Today we have data and programing languages like SAS to help us accomplish the slash line.
-Let’s do that!
+Let’s do that! <br><br>

 ## Calculating the Slash Line in SAS